dominikwerder/daqbuffer/apidoc/src/events.md

 [padding: P zero-bytes, 0 <= P <= 7, such that (N + P) mod 8 = 0]
 ```

+Note: "data" objects are currently identified by the presence of the `tss` key.
+There can be other types of objects, like keepalive, log or statistics.

 ## Events as framed CBOR stream